mattbeshara/Darkness/README.md

 displays consistently.

 By default, this app has no visible user interface.
-To quit it, you can activate the app by re-opening it from the Finder, and then pressing command-q.
+To quit it, you can activate the app by re-opening it from the Finder, and then press command-q.
 Alternatively, you can use the shell by doing e.g.
 `pkill Darkness`.
 To enable a Dock icon and menu bar with a Quit item, change the value of the `LSUIElement` key in `Info.plist` to `false`.

-If you’re building your own copy and the app `fatalError`s with the message "Failed to create tap", try running the app again after dragging it into the list of apps in the Privacy preference pane, even if it's there already.